martingabelmann/docker-owncloud/README.md

   -v /srv/docker/owncloud/ssl/:/ssl/ martingabelmann/owncloud
 ```

-#####restore
+#####Restore
  - Get a list of all available backups with ``backup -l``,
  - copy the filename of your choise (including extension),
  - restore with ``backup -r filename.tar.gz``

-However I can not give full warranty that restoring backups will work in every situatio!
-It passed my daily tests but in some configurations you may have to restor single files by hand.
+However I can not give full warranty that restoring backups will work in every situation!
+It passed my daily usage but in some special configurations you may have to use a external backup service.